 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires our executive officers, directors, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC reports of ownership of our securities and changes in reported ownership.
-Executive officers, directors and greater than 10% stockholders are required by SEC rules to furnish us with copies of all Section 16(a) reports they file.
+Executive officers, directors and greater than 10% beneficial owners are required by SEC rules to furnish us with copies of all Section 16(a) reports they file.

-Based solely on a review of the copies of such forms furnished to us, or written representations from the reporting persons that no Form 5 was required, we believe that, during the fiscal year ended December 31, 2008, all Section 16(a) filing requirements applicable to our officers, directors and greater than 10% beneficial owners have been met, except that (i) two executive officers, Mr. Stratton and Dr. Craig, inadvertently failed to file their initial Form 3s in a timely manner, (ii) two executive officers, Mr. Stratton and Dr. Craig failed to timely file their Form 4s to report, respectively, the use of company shares to pay certain withholding taxes upon the exercise of RSUs and the issuance of options, and (iii) one Form 4, which reported an annual option grant, was filed on behalf of Dr. Weissman one day late.
+Based solely on a review of the copies of such forms furnished to us, or written representations from the reporting persons that no Form 5 was required, we believe that, during the fiscal year ended December 31, 2009, all Section 16(a) filing requirements applicable to our officers, directors and greater than 10% beneficial owners have been met, except that (i) one executive officer, Dr. Craig, failed to timely file a Form 4 by one day to report the award of restricted stock units and options by the company as equity compensation, and (ii) one executive officer, Mr. Young, failed to timely file a Form 4 to report a reallocation of investment funds held in his 401(k) plan, which inadvertently resulted in the sale of 3,647 shares of company stock.